mattermost/docs/source/administration/config-settings.rst

 2. Set **Push Notification Server** to *http://push.mattermost.com* if using Enterprise Edition.
 If using Team Edition, set the value to *http://push-test.mattermost.com*.
 3. To confirm push notifications are working, connect to the `Mattermost iOS App on iTunes <https://about.mattermost.com/mattermost-ios-app>`_ or the `Mattermost Android App on Google Play <https://about.mattermost.com/mattermost-android-app>`_ and log in to your team site.
 4. Close the app on your device, and close any other connections to your team site.
-5. Wait 5 minutes and have another team member send you a direct messages, which should trigger a push notification to the Mattermost app on your mobile device.
+5. Wait 5 minutes and have another team member send you a direct message, which should trigger a push notification to the Mattermost app on your mobile device.
 6. You should receive a push notification on your device alerting you of the direct message.

 If you did not receive an alert: